How do human rights issues of past and present affect people of Asian heritage living in Winnipeg?

 85 Israel Asper Way

-In 2002, acting on a motion raised by Senator Vivienne Poy, the Government of Canada officially designated each May as Asian Heritage Month.
+In 2002, acting on a motion raised by Senator Vivienne Poy, the Government of Canada officially designated - will open in a new tab each May as Asian Heritage Month.
 In Manitoba, the Asian Heritage Society – consisting of representatives from the Japanese, Chinese, Indian, Vietnamese, Indo-Chinese, Korean and Filipino communities – plan activities to share Asian culture.
 They have included Aboriginal performances to demonstrate their connection to Canada and respect for Indigenous peoples.

 About the panellists